villa-mark/3F-Group6-OFFENSE_MANAGEMENT_SYSTEM/README.md

 # OFFENSE MANAGEMENT SYSTEM

-## Brief Description
+### Brief Description

-Offense Management Systems is a Java app for administrators to file offenses, approve/reject user accounts, and validate appeals.
-Users can view their offense records, file appeals, and check pending excuses.
-The system ensures secure login and registration.
+The "Offense Management System" is a Java application designed to streamline and automate the process of managing offenses.
+It serves as a comprehensive tool for recording, tracking, and analyzing various types of offenses.

-# Features
+# Details
-## Details
+   ## Features
-### _[Login/Registration]_
+### * _[Login/Registration]_
   * Account Authentication
   * Register